eedede/treckr/README.md

 The 12V rail needs to be connected to the Arduino board as well.

 NOTE: Before enabling the power supply to the drive and connecting the drive control signals to the Arduino board, check the wiring.
-      Verify your understanding of the pinout of the 20-pin disk drive connector.
       Info can be found in online Apple-2 material, also see below hints for literature.
-      !Incorrect wiring may damage the drive, disk content, Arduino board, host, (and Apple II if used as power supply)!
+      **Incorrect wiring may damage your Hardware!**
-      Treckr is not designed to modify the disk content.
+      Please note treckr is not designed to modify the disk content.
 However, it is strongly recommended to write protect disks before inserting them in the drive.

 ## Software Description